Posts Tagged ‘deficit’

 Is President Obama a big spender?

 The answer is a big yes and no. As Mark Twain said, “Figures don’t lie, but liars figure.”
 It is not exactly a case of “lying,” but rather a case of putting a spin on what the numbers mean.
 The two articles from Forbes Magazine presented below are excellent examples.
 In “ Who Is The Smallest Government Spender Since Eisenhower?” a May, 2012 article, Rick Ungar makes the case that it is Barack Obama.
-He includes a graph that shows the annualized growth ...
+He includes a graph that shows the annualized growth in federal ...
 Full Story

 Udall Urges Senate Colleagues to Support Middle-Income

-Udall Urges Senate Colleagues to Support Middle-Income Americans, Small Businesses by Expanding Payroll Tax Cuts Releases County-by-County Report on Potential Effect of Payroll Tax Cut on CO Families Today, Mark Udall urged his Senate colleagues to expand the payroll tax cuts that were enacted last year, lowering the tax burden on Colorado's middle-income workers, helping business owners bolster our still-recovering economy and saving the average family around a thousand ...
+Udall Urges Senate Colleagues to Support Middle-Income Americans, Small Businesses by Expanding Payroll Tax Cuts Releases County-by-County Report on Potential Effect of Payroll Tax Cut on CO Families Today, Mark Udall urged his Senate colleagues to expand the payroll tax cuts that were enacted last year, lowering the tax burden on Colorado's middle-income workers, helping business owners bolster our still-recovering economy and saving the average family around a thousand dollars a ...
 Full Story